syncfusion-content/windowsforms-docs/WindowsForms/DockingManager/Docking-Events.md

 Console.WriteLine("Total Number of controls in a group : " + arg.Controls.Length.ToString)

-'arg.Controls Gets the collection of controls undergoing the dockstate transfer.
+'arg.Controls Gets the collection of controls undergoing the dock state transfer.

 Dim ctrls As Control() = arg.Controls